-Starting from Murat, the emblematic GR® 400 – 140 kilometres long and located in the middle of the mountains – winds its way up the slopes of Europe's largest volcano, the Cantalien massif, and can be explored in eight days or less.
+Starting from Murat, the emblematic GR® 400 – 140 kilometres long and running through the mid-mountains – winds its way up the slopes of Europe’s largest volcano, the Cantalien massif, and can be explored in eight days or less.

-Borrowing passes and ridges, green pastures and isolated circuses, the GR® 400 radiates around the spectacular volcanic pyramid of Puy Mary (1783 m) which can be approached from the Prat de Bouc pass, Albepierre-Bredons, Laveissière, the Lioran station, Le Claux, the Serre pass, Le Falgoux, Le Fau, Mandailles or Thiézac.
+Via passes and ridges, green pastures and isolated circuses, the GR® 400 actually runs around the spectacular volcanic pyramid of Puy Mary (1783 m), which can be approached from the Prat de Bouc pass, Albepierre-Bredons, Laveissière, the Lioran station, Le Claux, the Serre pass, Le Falgoux, Le Fau, Mandailles or Thiézac.

 From Super-Lioran, the Cère Valley offers a beautiful view of the Puy Griou (1,690 m), an emblematic and central volcano of the Cantal Mountains massif.
-It enters Thiézac and then returns via the Cantal lead (1,855 m), the highest point in the area.
-The Falgoux glacier cirque and the Maronne valley lead the hiker from puy Violent to puy Mary.
+It enters Thiézac and then returns via the Plomb du Cantal (1,855 m), the highest point in the area.
+The Falgoux glacier cirque and the Maronne valley lead hikers from puy Violent to puy Mary.

-The GR® 400 also allows one to climb the largest volcano in Europe (2,700 km2) through the Jordanne Valley circuit.
-From Mandailles, going up towards the puy Griou, we follow the ridges, to pass the famous Breche de Roland which leads to the famous puy Mary, then to the puy Chavaroche.
-Regenerated body and mind.
+The GR® 400 also takes one up Europe’s largest volcano (2,700 km2) through the Jordanne Valley circuit.
+From Mandailles, going up towards the puy Griou, we follow the ridges, past the famous Breche de Roland which leads to the famous puy Mary, then to the puy Chavaroche.
+The body and soul are regenerated.

 Source : Mon Gr

-The Murat Tourist Office invites you to immerse yourself in the heart of the Cantal's hiking trails thanks to a digital table!
-A very useful tool to get a glimpse of the path before starting your hike...
+The Murat Tourist Office invites you to immerse yourself in the heart of the Cantal’s hiking trails thanks to a digital display!
+A very useful tool for an overview of the path before starting your hike...